New Patients 410-642-5634

 How do you treat crooked or missing teeth?

-If your teeth are misaligned, we can offer ClearCorrect orthodontic aligners to help straighten your teeth into a more functional position.
-If you are missing a tooth or several teeth, we offer a variety of restorative dentistry options like dental implants and dental bridges to assist in replacing a missing tooth.
-Dr. Bowersox can evaluate your smile and let you know what treatment options would be best in restoring the functionality of your teeth, gums, and jaw.
+If your teeth are misaligned, we can offer ClearCorrect to help straighten them into a more functional position.
+If you are missing a tooth or several teeth, we offer restorative dentistry options like dental implants and dental bridges to replace one or more missing teeth.
+Dr. Bowersox can evaluate your smile and recommend the best treatment options to restore your tooth and jaw function.

 How do you treat jaw pain?